drewish/multivac/_posts/2015-08-13-advice-to-bootcamp-grads.md

 ### Write some blog posts
 Blog posts are an awesome way to show off your communication and technical writing skills.
-I'm sure you came across an interesting library while working on a project, or ran into a problems that took hours of Googling to solve.
+I'm sure you came across an interesting library while working on a project, or ran into a problem that took hours of Googling to solve.
 Take those experiences and write up a post.

 To use myself as an example, the highest traffic blog post on my site is: [Using cURL and the host header to bypass a load balancer](https://drewish.com/2010/03/29/using-curl-and-the-host-header-to-bypass-a-load-balancer/).
 After learning and forgetting how to do it twice, I wrote the blog post so I wouldn't have to figure it out a third time.
 Based on the traffic, it's something a lot of other people are interested in too.

-### Use GitHub show off your work
+### Use GitHub to show off your work
 While I prefer reading a blog post to digging through a git repo, employers will ask for your GitHub URL so you might as well use it to your advantage.

 Make sure the GitHub README explains what it should do.
 If it's a group project explain what part you worked on.